quinncheong/Goldman-Sachs-Customizable-Reports-Renderer/backend/README.md

 3. What else to install / commands to run them

+- Create a copy of `.env.example` in `/backend` and rename it to `.env`
+  - Include ACCESS_KEY and SECRET KEY of AWS IAM User with write access to AWS S3 in `.env`
 - cd backend, mvn spring-boot:run

 4. Any other things that might be usefull like port number etc